Teletherapy Speech Language Evaluations

 When the global pandemic first hit and we received letters from publishing companies granting us temporary permission to administer tests over videoconferencing platforms, we all scratched our heads and thought, “How is that going to work?”
 “How do I use a document camera for speech-language evaluations?”
 Watch this to see how to use a document camera for speech evaluations easily and inexpensively.

-Telepractice Speech Language Assessment
+Telepractice and Informal Speech Language Assessment

 As with any in-person evaluation, our remote evaluations should always incorporate language samples.
 In this video, we used our Mercer Mayer book Frog, Where Are You? to get a language sample without a model.
 We then provided a teaching session and got another language sample following the teaching session.
 So not only do we get great language sample information, this is also our dynamic assessment that helps us look at change with teaching, or learning potential.
 We followed it up with some informal receptive language tasks using story comprehension questions.
 This is rich information to guide our diagnostic decisions.